Pnwcomputers/The-Computer-Handbook/Part VII - Practical Tips & Advanced Basics/Chapter 18 - Software Management/Chapter18-SoftwareManagement.md

+---
-## Chapter 18: Software Management
+# Chapter 18: Software Management

-**Based on Your Software Procedures**
+## Mastering Installation, Updates, and Removal
+---

 > "Use Ninite.com for 90% of fresh/general software installation!
 Do everything in 'Groups' and FINISH each section...
 Take notes about everything that was done...
 This chapter isn't about finding the newest software or the most features - it's about managing software like a professional."

-How you handle software installation, updates, and removal determines whether your computer stays fast and secure or becomes a slow, bloatware-infected mess.

----
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **Keeping Your Computer Fast and Secure**.

 ### What You'll Learn in This Chapter: